naitmare01/getdriftlaget/README.md

 ```

 ### Contributors
-[a Erik Ohlsson](https://github.com/nimok) for reviewing and modified the code to the better.
+[Erik Ohlsson](https://github.com/nimok) for reviewing and modified the code to the better.